retzd-tech/genkitx-hnsw/README.md

 ## Usage

 ## Usage HNSW Indexer plugin
-This is a Genkit plugin flow to save data into vector store with HNSW Vector Store, Gemini Embedder and Gemini LLM.
+This is a usage of Genkit plugin flow to save data into vector store with HNSW Vector Store, Gemini Embedder and Gemini LLM.

 #### Data preparations
 Prepare your data or documents in a Folder